-If you want a practical system to work with (instead of relying on willpower), start with productivity systems by Enneagram type.
+This guide maps the specific sabotage loop for all nine types, then gives you the interrupt.
+If you want a practical system to pair with this awareness, start with productivity systems by Enneagram type.

-The problem is they became automatic.
-Now they fire even when you don’t need protection.
-Your brain doesn’t know the difference between “my boss is giving feedback” and “I’m about to get rejected by everyone I love.”
+The problem: they became automatic.
+Now they fire when you don’t need protection.
+Your nervous system doesn’t distinguish between “my boss is giving feedback” and “I’m about to get rejected by everyone I love.”
+Same alarm, wildly different situations.

 2. You develop a defense mechanism to manage that fear

-4. As an adult, the defense backfires.
-It blocks success instead of protecting you
+4. As an adult, the defense backfires, blocking success instead of protecting you

 Type 1: Paralysis by Perfectionism